-In the long run it will end up saving you quite a bit of money by roofing and insulating your roof by keeping more of the heat in your home.
+In the long run, it will end up saving you quite a bit of money by roofing and insulating your roof and keeping more of the heat in your home.

 There are a range of ways to go about adding on a roof to your container home.
 There are prefabbed roof kits that you can purchase online or locally.
 You can hire a framing subcontractor to build one for you using traditional building materials, or as a DIY.

 There are also some benefits besides saving energy that comes with a roof, such as: